Arose-Niazi/DCCN/README.md

 ### Note
 - Check the closed issues for questions.
 - All my files are available here.
-- Please use these as learning purpose only, don't copy paste it as your assignments.
+- Please use these for learning purpose only, don't copy-paste them as your assignments.